andrewhooker/PopED/README.md

-PopED
+PopED: Population (and individual) Experimental Design in R
 ======

-Population (and individual) Experimental Design (PopED) in R

 PopED computes optimal experimental designs for both population and individual studies based on nonlinear mixed-effect models.
 Often this is based on a computation of the Fisher Information Matrix (FIM).

 ## Installation